Oblivios/CryptPy/README.md

 ## Usage

 After an update, CryptPy nearly works alone.

+First, type "Y" to generate a key, or type "N" to enter a key.

+Then, you have many options (some bugs may occur):

+Pressing [F2] --> Automatic Encryption and Decryption.

 All you have to do is highlight your message with Ctrl+A or with your mouse like this: